Nenê Belarmino

 Belarmino de Almeida Júnior (born 8 January 1951), better known as Nenê Belarmino, is a Brazilian former professional footballer and manager, who played as a forward.

-Player career
+Playing career

 As a player, Nenê began his career with Santos in 1969, a team for which he played until 1974, winning the state championship in 1973.
 He then went to play in Mexico for Universidad de Guadalajara (now Leones Negros), where he was twice runner-up in the Mexican championship.
 He returned to Brazil in 1982 to play for Portuguesa Santista, where he remained until his retirement.

 Managerial career

 Nenê began his career in 1984 at the youth academy of Portuguesa Santista.
 He also performed the same role at Santos, in addition to coaching several teams, especially in São Paulo state, such as Comercial, Botafogo, Sertãozinho, and Oeste.
 From 2000 to 2003, he was an assistant to Marinho Peres at Belenenses and his last job as a manager was with Uberaba SC in 2019.
 Recently, he was hired by the Roraima federation to help in the training of young athletes.